nabroo101/Citibike_tableau/README.md

 This project focuses on generating regular reports for city officials looking to publicize and improve the Citi Bike program.
 This analysis aims to answer the following questions:

-- How many trips have been recorded in total during the chosen period?
-- By what percentage has total ridership grown?
-- How have the proportions of short-term customers and annual subscribers changed?
-- What are the peak hours when bikes are used during the summer months?
-- What are the peak hours when bikes are used during the winter months?
-- Today, what are the top 10 stations in the city for starting a journey?
-- Today, what are the top 10 stations in the city for ending a journey?
-- Today, what are the bottom 10 stations in the city for starting a journey?
-- Today, what are the bottom 10 stations in the city for ending a journey?
-- How does the average trip duration change by the type of user?
-- What is the average distance in miles for a bike trip?
-- Which bikes (by ID) are most likely due for repair or inspection in the timespan?
-- How variable is the utilization by bike ID?

-The final report will contain dashboards and visualizations to answer these questions, along with additional analysis for the observed data phenomena.

 ## Files